How to photograph wildlife in autumn

 Three ways to photograph wildlife in an autumn woodland, with photographer Paul Hobson.

-Autumn is the wild world’s season of preparation for the cold winter ahead.
-Trees shut up shop and create the most stunning natural show, with greens burning into Aztec golds, New York taxi-cab yellows and phone-box reds; fruits hang heavy from branches; acorns and beech mast rain down; and mushrooms appear as if by magic from the forest floor.
+Autumn is the wild world’s way of preparing for the cold winter ahead.
+Trees shut up shop and create the most stunning natural show, fruits hang heavy from branches, acorns and beech nuts rain down, and mushrooms appear as if by magic from the forest floor.

 I took this photograph in beech woodland close to my home in Sheffield.
 I love beech trees in autumn because they rarely fail to put on a brilliantly colourful show.
 It was a damp October day, with a bright but overcast sky.
 I picked a moment when there weren’t any people in the shot because I wanted the path and image to have a fresh, inviting quality.